 5. The Word of God comforts, encourages, and strengthens us when we go through trials.
 If I’m broken-hearted or in anguish of soul, Scripture is my #1 source of help.
 As I pray, verses I've memorized come up from my heart and out my mouth to God’s heart.
 I find my faith growing and my fears leaving.
 The Holy Spirit shows up to embrace me and tell me, “God’s got your back.
 Everything is going to be okay.”

-There are many fun tricks to memorizing Scripture.
-Next week I’ll share a few that have helped me.
-I hope you'll join me then!
+Next week I'll be sharing some tricks to memorizing Scripture that have helped me.
+I hope you'll join me!

 Have you memorized Scripture verses or passages?